 “This sublime, elegant white wine builds in intensity and slowly unfolds into a structured, mineral-driven palate.
-Still holding back, it will gain depth over the next fifteen years.”
-(Le Guide des Meilleurs Vins de France 2017 - RVF) The jewel of the appellation—not to be missed!
+Still somewhat reserved, it will gain depth over the next fifteen years.”
+(Le Guide des Meilleurs Vins de France 2017 - RVF) The appellation’s gem—not to be missed!

-Buy your Simone wines at the best price in a private sale!
+Buy your Simone wines at the best price through a private sale!

 Starting at €99 on your first order